jwfraustro/chainsaw/README.md

 ### Other Commands

 - `chainsaw run --ip <ip> --port <port>`: Attempts to crack the password of the remote service running on the specified IP and port. *Very slow*.
-- `chainsaw test --password <password>`: Tests a password against ChainSaw's password cracking algorithm.
+- `chainsaw test --test_pass <password>`: Tests a password against ChainSaw's password cracking algorithm.
 This is useful for testing the algorithm's accuracy, and for testing password strength.

 A number of other parameters, such as `--min/max-length`, `--order` and samples customization are available, but are not recommended for most users.
 The default values are based on the in-game implementation, and will crack any NPC generated password in the game.